rmcar17/piqtree/docs/developers/environment_setup.md

 ## Running the tests

-To verify that installation has worked, using your chosen standard development environment run the following in the base directory of this repository.
+To verify that installation has worked, run the following in the base directory of this repository using your chosen development environment.

 ```bash
 pytest